jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-3.markdown

 - **Startup systems**: `spawn_player` runs once at game start.
 - **Update systems**: All other systems run every frame.

-**Why group systems in a tuple?**

-The tuple `(spawn::initialize_player_character, spawn::switch_character, ...)` tells Bevy "run all these systems every frame."
-Bevy can run them in parallel if they don't conflict (e.g., different queries), making the game faster.

 **Why are we keeping `initialize_player_character` in the Update instead of Startup?
 Does it initialize player character every frame?**

 Good catch!
 The system *does* run every frame, but it doesn't initialize the player every frame.
 Look at the query: `Query<Entity, (With<Player>, Without<AnimationController>)>`.
 This only matches player entities that *don't have* an `AnimationController` yet.